Saad-Ahmed-Khanzada/Intelligent-Video-Analytics-System-Sveltekit/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+-A web application built with SvelteKit that leverages a Python-based backend to perform real-time people counting from video streams.
+The backend utilizes advanced computer vision techniques to accurately detect and count individuals, while the frontend displays the live count and historical data in a user-friendly interface.